 MCL (Maximum Contaminant Level): The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLs are set as close to the MCLGs as feasible using the best available treatment required process intended to reduce the level of a contaminant in drinking water.